Victim of Fraud? You Need To Act Quickly

 - Act quickly to assess the full damage

-- Notify your bank, lenders, and any impacted company
+- Notify your bank, lenders, and any impacted companies

-- Set up a fraud alert with the three credit bureaus
+- Set up a fraud alert or credit freeze with the three credit reporting agencies

-- File a police report and notify other government agencies
+- File a police report and notify other federal agencies

 - Dispute fraudulent transactions and start to repair your credit